brimdata/zui/docs/Remote-Workspaces.md

 to the command line Brim would have invoked:

 1. `localhost` was dropped from the `-l` option.
-By providing only the port `:9867` specification, `zed lake serve` is now prepared to accept remote connections as well.
+By providing only the port `:9867` specification, `zed serve` is now prepared to accept remote connections as well.

 2. The `-brimfd=3` was dropped, since we're controlling the start/stop of Zed rather than the Brim app.

-At this point `zed lake serve` is ready to accept remote connections.
+At this point `zed serve` is ready to accept remote connections.
 However, the network between clients and our remote Zed Lake needs to permit this connectivity.
 You'll need to perform whatever firewall/VPN configuration is necessary for your environment to enable this.
 In our specific AWS example, one